Does My Baby Have a Tongue Tie?

 They can also have a recessed chin although some babies have this without a tongue tie.

 Irritability or colic

-High and/or narrow pallet caused by the tongue not resting where it is supposed to which is the roof of the mouth.
+High and/or narrow palate caused by the tongue not resting where it is supposed to which is the roof of the mouth.

 Reoccurring Mastitis caused by baby’s inability to transfer milk well.

-When you see even one or a few of these symptoms it is recommended to see an IBCLC or physician that knows about posterior tongue ties.
+When you see even one or a few of these symptoms it is recommended to see an IBCLC (Internationally Board Certified Lactation Consultant), or physician that knows about posterior tongue ties.
 If the person you see says there is not a tongue tie, it is still possible that they have a posterior tongue tie and the person you saw only knows about anterior tongue ties.

 Why we take care of tongue tie: